stevemussmann/admixturePipeline/README.md

 * **-c / --cv:** Specify the cross-validation number for the admixture program.
 See the admixture program manual for more information (default = 20)
 * **-R / --rep:** Specify the number of replicates for each K value (default = 20)

-Plink optional arguments:
-* **-a / --maf:** Enter a minimum frequency for the minor allele frequency filter.
-Number must be entered as an integer.
-For example, 1 = 0.01. (default = off, specify an integer greater than 0 to turn it on).

 VCFtools optional arguments:
+* **-a / --maf:** Enter a minimum frequency for the minor allele frequency filter. (default = off, specify a value between 0.0 and 1.0 to turn it on).
+* **-b / --bi:** Turns biallelic filter on/off. (default = off, turn on to recover only biallelic SNPs)
 * **-t / --thin:** Filter loci by thinning out any loci falling within the specified proximity to one another, measured in basepairs.  (default = off, specify an integer greater than 0 to turn it on).
 * **-C / --indcov:** Filter samples based on maximum allowable missing data.
 Feature added by @tkchafin. (default = 0.9, input = float).
 * **-S / --snpcov:** Filter SNPs based on maximum allowable missing data.
 Feature added by @tkchafin. (default = 0.9, input = float).

 ## Example:

 The following command will run the program from K values 1 through 10, conducting 10 repetitions at each K value.
-Admixture will use all 16 processors available on the hypothetical machine, VCFtools will filter SNPs at an interval of 100bp, and the minor allele frequency filter in PLINK will drop any loci with a minor allele frequency less than 0.05:
+Admixture will use all 16 processors available on the hypothetical machine, VCFtools will filter SNPs at an interval of 100bp, and the minor allele frequency filter in VCFtools will drop any loci with a minor allele frequency less than 0.05:

 ```
-admixturePipeline.py -m popmap.txt -v input.vcf -k 1 -K 10 -n 16 -t 100 -a 5
+admixturePipeline.py -m popmap.txt -v input.vcf -k 1 -K 10 -n 16 -t 100 -a 0.05
 ```

 ## Outputs: